 - Origin: the starting position, specifically (0,0,0)

 2 Overview of AR Widgets

 There are 9 total AR Widgets.
-Some are container widgets, while others are visual widgets:
+Some are structure widgets, while others are visual widgets:

 - Containter (AR)

 - Node (AR)

 - 3D Object (AR)

 - Cube (AR)